 Why should you consider cataract surgery for your animal?

 Cataract surgery is one of the most rewarding procedures veterinary ophthalmologists have the privilege of performing in animals.
-The goal of surgery is to take a blind pet and restore vision, thus improving the pet’s quality of life.
+The goal of surgery is to take a blind pet and restore vision, thus significantly improving the pet’s quality of life.
 A second important reason to consider pursuing surgery is that cataracts, when left untreated, often cause secondary changes in the eye that may result in severe ocular discomfort.
 Two common complications in untreated cataract patients are uveitis (inflammation inside of the eye) and glaucoma (elevated pressure inside of the eye).

 Steps to take prior to your pet’s first appointment:

 Our first goal in providing you and your pet with optimal client and patient care is to determine if, in fact, your pet has cataracts.
 There are some conditions that will appear like cataracts, but in fact, are not (for example, endothelial degeneration or dense nuclear sclerosis).
 We are happy to examine your pet at our earliest available appointment to first answer this question for you.
 However, if you or your primary care veterinarian are confident that cataracts are present, in order to ensure cataract surgery can be performed as promptly as possible in your pet, it is important that your pet be in good health prior to surgery.
-For this reason, we recommend your pet have complete bloodwork, including a complete blood count (CBC) and chemistry profile, a urinalysis with culture and sensitivity, and a dental cleaning if dental disease is present performed by your primary care veterinarian prior to surgery.
-These can be performed before or after your initial exam with our service in which we will confirm and evaluate the extent of cataract development in your pet, but these tests/ procedures ARE REQUIRED prior to undergoing cataract surgery in the vast majority of our patients.
+For this reason, we recommend your pet have the following tests/procedures performed by your primary care veterinarian FIRST:

 Additionally, if your pet has other systemic illnesses, such as skin/ear infections or diabetes, it is very important these conditions are controlled prior to surgery.
 For example, if your pet is diabetic, a glucose curve should be performed to ensure that the diabetes is well controlled.
 In addition, a urine culture with sensitivity should be performed to ensure that a bladder infection is not present, as diabetics are more susceptible to infections.
 If an infection is present within the body, it could spread to the eye via the bloodstream during cataract surgery, causing a vision threatening intraocular infection.